Option (finance): Options strategies

 Combining any of the four basic kinds of option trades (possibly with different exercise prices and maturities) and the two basic kinds of stock trades (long and short) allows a variety of options strategies.
 Simple strategies usually combine only a few trades, while more complicated strategies can combine several.

 Strategies are often used to engineer a particular risk profile to movements in the underlying security.
 For example, buying a butterfly spread (long one X1 call, short two X2 calls, and long one X3 call) allows a trader to profit if the stock price on the expiration date is near the middle exercise price, X2, and does not expose the trader to a large loss.

-A condor is a strategy that is similar to a butterfly spread, but with different strikes for the short options – offering a larger likelihood of profit but with a lower net credit compared to the butterfly spread.
+A condor is a strategy similar to a butterfly spread, but with different strikes for the short options – offering a larger likelihood of profit but with a lower net credit compared to the butterfly spread.

 Selling a straddle (selling both a put and a call at the same exercise price) would give a trader a greater profit than a butterfly if the final stock price is near the exercise price, but might result in a large loss.

 Similar to the straddle is the strangle which is also constructed by a call and a put, but whose strikes are different, reducing the net debit of the trade, but also reducing the risk of loss in the trade.

-One well-known strategy is the covered call, in which a trader buys a stock (or holds a previously-purchased long stock position), and sells a call.
+One well-known strategy is the covered call, in which a trader buys a stock (or holds a previously purchased stock position), and sells a call.
 (This can be contrasted with a naked call.
 See also naked put.)
 If the stock price rises above the exercise price, the call will be exercised and the trader will get a fixed profit.
 If the stock price falls, the call will not be exercised, and any loss incurred to the trader will be partially offset by the premium received from selling the call.
 Overall, the payoffs match the payoffs from selling a put.
 This relationship is known as put–call parity and offers insights for financial theory.
 A benchmark index for the performance of a buy-write strategy is the CBOE S&P 500 BuyWrite Index (ticker symbol BXM).

 Another very common strategy is the protective put, in which a trader buys a stock (or holds a previously-purchased long stock position), and buys a put.
-This strategy acts as an insurance when investing on the underlying stock, hedging the investor's potential losses, but also shrinking an otherwise larger profit, if just purchasing the stock without the put.
+This strategy acts as an insurance when investing long on the underlying stock, hedging the investor's potential losses, but also shrinking an otherwise larger profit, if just purchasing the stock without the put.
 The maximum profit of a protective put is theoretically unlimited as the strategy involves being long on the underlying stock.
 The maximum loss is limited to the purchase price of the underlying stock less the strike price of the put option and the premium paid.
 A protective put is also known as a married put.